Getting Started

 - URL - Here you can insert any external URL

-- Element - Select any element available in the page by inserting its ID (useful to point to different sections)
+- Element - Select any element available in the page by inserting its ID (this is useful to point to different sections)

-- Page - Point to another page of the project
+- Page - Points to another page of the project

-- Email - Use this to let the user quickly send an email (will open its default email application)
+- Email - Use this to let the user quickly send an email (this will open its default email application)

-- Phone - Point to some phone number, useful to dial numbers faster on any device able to make phone calls
+- Phone - Points to a phone number, which is useful for dialing numbers faster on devices which are able to make phone calls

 The Link block does not accept any other element inside it.
-However, if you need to apply a link on anything else (ex. an image), you can use the Link Box, which allows you to have the same options as Link, but with the possibility to drop anything else inside it.
+However, if you need to apply a link on anything else (ex. an image), you can use the Link Box, which allows you to have the same options as Link, but with the possibility of dropping something else inside it.